Ask an Accountant: What's it like being one?

 We hope the above viewpoints from individuals who’ve ‘been there and done that’ will provide some helpful reading.
 If you’d like to discuss the topic further or fire any of your own questions at our network then please get in touch!

-Georgina Trudgill is an Associate Director in the Accountancy Division at Harvey John.
+Danielle Prior is the Candidate Engagement Manager in the Accountancy Division at Harvey John.

 Search our latest accountancy and finance jobs here.